IMS-Network/ims-sftp-action/README.md

 ## Description

-The IMS - Network GitHub Action allows you to easily upload files recursively using FTP/SFTP to an IMS network server.
+The IMS - Network GitHub Action allows you to upload files recursively using FTP/SFTP to an IMS network server.
 It reads the specified local directory and securely uploads its contents to the provided SFTP server URL.

 ## Usage